ivanierruk/BBase/README.md

 # BBase

-This repo contains the solutions to two exercices provide by Banco Base, follow the instructions below to install the necessary packages and dependencies to run the notebooks.
+This repo contains the solutions for two exercices provide by Banco Base, follow the instructions below to install the necessary packages and dependencies to run the notebooks.

-The image below describes the directory tree for Base:

-## Instruction for Base
+## Instructions for BBase

 1. **Set up Docker engine**